axlan/WLED/usermods/pixels_dice_tray/README.md

   * Can display custom info for different roll types (ie. RPG stats/spell info)
 * Publish MQTT events from die rolls
   * Also report the selected roll type
 * Control settings through the WLED web

+See <https://www.robopenguins.com/pixels-dice-box/> for a write up of the design process of the hardware and software I used this with.

 ## Table of Contents